 What is Forensic Accounting?

 Forensic accounting is a specialty practice area where accounting, auditing, and investigative skills are used to analyze information that is suitable for use in a court of law.
-Forensic accountants are engaged to measure damages in cases related to fraud and misuse as well as on matters involving business disputes, business intrusion, insurance, individual damage, ecological harm, cyber-crime, products liability, and business valuation.
+Accountants are engaged to measure damages in cases related to fraud and misuse as well as on matters involving business disputes, business intrusion, insurance, individual damage, ecological harm, cyber-crime, products liability, and business valuation.
 Forensic accountants are also known as investigative auditors and forensic auditors.

 What Do Forensic Accountants Do?